-Melissa Oklan, Esq.
-Associate Attorney here at the Ranchod Law Group, reformulated the question providing clear and easy to understand legal boundaries the topic, offering insights on how to go about seeking employment in the United States in light of the recent changes in immigration law.
+An Attorney here at The Ranchod Law Group, reformulated the question providing clear and easy to understand legal boundaries the topic, offering insights on how to go about seeking employment in the United States in light of the recent changes in immigration law.

 J-1 doctors are subject to a two-year home-country physical presence requirement which requires the doctor to return to his or her home country for at least two years at the end of their program.
 This is also known as the foreign residence requirement.

 Thankfully, there are several grounds to waive the foreign residence requirement.
 AJ-1 doctor cannot obtain anH1B Visa or their lawful permanent residence (greencard) until after theJ-1 doctor has obtained a waiver.
 This means that generally, with one important exception discussed below, aJ-1 doctor cannot start their postJ-1 employment until they get theirJ waiver approved.
 The timing for aJ-1 doctor’s job search therefore depends on the type of waiver for which theJ-1 doctor is going to apply.